Skip to Main Content

 Scholastica

 Scholastica is a submission acceptance platform used by more than 700 law reviews.The law library has an institutional account for use by faculty and staff.
-To sign up, contact Craig Eastland
+For further information, please contact Craig Eastland (c.eastland (at) northeastern.edu)

 The Author Agreement